 Drive the Ring of Kerry.
 This road trip is one of the most popular drives in Ireland.
 If you rent a car during your visit to Ireland, this is one of the most scenic road trips to do!
 Killarney is such a great place to start this drive.

 There are several things to do in Limerick, Ireland.
-Located in the Southern part of the country, it is close to some of Ireland’s best attractions such as Cliffs of Moher, Ring of Kerry, and Wild Atlantic Way.
+Located in the Southern part of the country, it is close to some of Ireland’s best attractions such as Cliffs of Moher, Ring of Kerry, and Wild Atlantic Way, which is why it’s one of the prettiest towns in Ireland.

 The city itself is known for its charming old town from medieval-era, Georgian townhouses, hidden gardens, museums, bustling pub scene, and medieval castles.